troglobit/troglobit.github.io/content/projects/smcroute.markdown

-SMCRoute can be used as an alternative to dynamic multicast routing daemons like [mrouted](/mrouted.html) or [pimd](/pimd.html) when (only) static multicast routes should be maintained and/or no proper IGMP signalling exists.
+SMCRoute can be used as an alternative to dynamic multicast routing daemons like [mrouted](/mrouted.html) or [pimd](/pimd.html) when (only) static multicast routes should be maintained or no proper signalling exists.

+> Problems?
+See the [Multicast HowTo](/multicast-howto.html) for help!

 Features